kosamad/the-meadow-project/README.md

 **Both**

-After successfully adding a product or event to their basket, users receive a notification confirming the addition (See ???????toast success????).
+After successfully adding a product or event to their basket, users receive a notification confirming the addition via a success toast.
 They can return to the shop by clicking the 'Keep Shopping' button or using the breadcrumb links (customised from Bootstrap) at the top of the page.
 </details>

 ## Technologies